release-it/release-it/README.md

 * Should be a stand-alone CLI tool.
 * Should be simple to release the current project you're working at.
-* Feature releasing to a separate distribution repository.
+* Should allow to release a separate distribution repository.
-* Should be as quiet or verbose as you need it.
+* Should be as quiet or verbose as you want it to be.

 ## License